susanw1/zscript/docs/dev/dev-setup.md

 Setting up Dev Environments and IDEs
 ====================================

 These instructions should be helpful for any reasonable dev environment.
-Zcode was developed on PCs running Ubuntu 18.04-20.04.
+Zscript was developed on PCs running Ubuntu 18.04->22.04.
 Other envs may be supported more directly in future.

 The project has components that build using a number of languages and tools, including some embedded compilers.
 However, to get a simple build working